 Firing Your Foreclosure Attorney

 If you have an issue with your foreclosure lawyer, it's usually best to talk to the attorney about the matter and try to find a resolution.
 You might be able to clear up the problem and move forward with that lawyer.

 But if you're unhappy with your foreclosure attorney and the lawyer fails to address the issue after you talk about it, you might need to terminate your relationship.
 You might want to consider firing your lawyer if:

 - your attorney won't update you about your case

 - your attorney acts unethically, or

 - your attorney fails to show up in court or misses important deadlines.

-Keep in mind that even if you fire the attorney, you'll still have to pay for any services already performed.
+Remember, even if you fire the lawyer, you'll still have to pay for any services already performed.

-If you think you want to fight a foreclosure, consider talking to a foreclosure attorney.
-If you can't afford to hire a lawyer to represent you throughout the entire process, consider at least scheduling a consultation with one to help you decide what to do, as well as to explain to your legal rights and responsibilities.
-If you can’t afford a consultation with an attorney, a legal aid office may be able to help you for free if you meet certain criteria.
+If you think you want to fight a foreclosure, consider talking to an attorney.
+If you can't afford to hire a lawyer to represent you throughout the entire process, consider at least scheduling a consultation with one.